 Foods to eat

-Seafood like fish and shellfish are highly recommended on the Keto Diet.
+We highly recommend seafood like fish and shellfish on the Keto Diet.
 It includes salmon, tuna, other fishes, crabs, and shellfish like squid, clams, oysters, octopus, and mussels.
-The amount of carbs in different shellfish varies as some contain completely no carbs, while others provide little carbs.
-Moreover, fatty fishes are a great source of omega-3 fats.
+The amount of carbs in different shellfish varies, as some contain no carbs, while others provide little carbs.
+In addition, fatty fishes are a substantial source of omega-3 fats.

 Cheese not only adds flavors to your favorite food, but they are also very nutritious.
-Moreover, it is low in carbs and high in fat content.
+It is low in carbs and high in fat content.
 For example, 28 grams of cheddar cheese contains 1g of carbs and 7 g of proteins.

 No Keto Diet can complete without avocados.
 There is only 9g of carbs in 3.5 ounces of avocado.
 However, among 9g, seven are fibers, so there is only 2g of carbs.

-No one can exclude meat and poultry when it comes to high protein foods.
-There are zero carbs in fresh meat and poultry, and they are rich in Vitamin B. Therefore, they help with muscle growth during a low-carb diet.
+No one can exclude meat and poultry from high-protein foods.
+There are zero carbs in fresh meat and poultry, and they are rich in vitamin B. Therefore, they help with muscle growth during a low-carb diet.

 The egg is one of the most versatile foods, and almost every diet plan includes eggs.
 One egg contains less than 1 gram of carb and 6g of protein.
 Besides, it contains trigger hormones to keep you full for a longer time.

-Those who are on a high protein keto diet can only use coconut or olive oil.
-Both of these contain good saturated fat and are suitable for health.
+Those on a high protein keto diet can only use coconut or olive oil.
+Both contain good saturated fat and are suitable for health.

 Another good food is plain Greek yogurt.
-It contains only 5g of carbs and 11g of protein in 5 ounces.
+Unfortunately, it contains only 5g of carbs and 11g of protein in 5 ounces.

-Nuts and seeds are high-fat and low-carb food, due to which they are a part of a keto diet.
-Moreover, frequent use of nuts helps to lower heart diseases, cancer, and depression.
-Different nuts contain a different percentage of carbs, like almond contains 6g, whereas cashews contain 9g.
+Nuts and seeds are high-fat and low-carb food that is a part of a keto diet.
+Frequent nuts use helps lower heart diseases, cancer, and depression.
+Different nuts contain a different percentage of carbs; almond contains 6g, whereas cashews contain 9g.

-Both butter and cream are a good source of fats and contain only traces of carbs per serving.
+Both butter and cream are excellent fat sources and contain only traces of carbs per serving.